A scales

 Choose from the categories below for fingerboard diagrams and supplementary information.

 Major - One of the most common scales, containing seven notes.
-The A Major scale are connected to the key of A, they contain the same notes.
+The A Major scale is connected to the key of A, they contain the same notes.

 Melodic Minor - This minor scale differs from the Natural Minor by containing one instead of three flattened notes.